 There is a lot of innovation in the electric bike (ebike) space right now.
-Significant investments are being made by companies in diverse industries as well as individual inventors around the world to improve the ebike designs we have today.
-While two-wheel transportation has evolved steadily over the past 100 years, the pace of innovation has recently sped up exponentially as a result of the addition of a motor and battery to a bike.
+Significant investments are being made by companies in diverse industries as well as individual inventors around the world to improve ebike designs.
+While two-wheel transportation has evolved steadily over the past 120 years, the pace of innovation has sped up exponentially as a result of the addition of a motor and battery to a bike.
 The electrical components on an ebike and the refinement of these creates new opportunities for features not possible before.
-Following is some of the technology we’ve noticed is available in some leading edge ebikes today and might be prevalent in the future plus social trends indicating acceptance of ebikes.
+Following is some of the technology we’ve noticed available in leading edge ebikes today and might be common in the future plus social trends indicating acceptance of ebikes.

 1. Automatic shifting – No more shift levers on the handlebars or needing to manually select the best gear for your route.
 Just like the automatic transmission on a car and some bikes and ebikes today, the ebikes of the future will likely have a motor that automatically adapts to your cadence and the terrain.